jsreport/docs/docs/assets.md

 - `base64` - embeds the asset as a [base64](https://en.wikipedia.org/wiki/Base64) representation of its content

 - `dataURI` - embeds the asset as a [base64](https://en.wikipedia.org/wiki/Base64) representation of its content but using a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).
 Useful when embedding images and fonts.
+- `buffer` - the result of the helper call will be a buffer, which is useful when working directly with code inside scripts or helpers.

 Each encoding has different use cases, so make sure to use the correct one depending on your case.